opentripplanner/OpenTripPlanner/docs/Configuration.md

 OpenTripPlanner can "drape" the OSM street network over a digital elevation model (DEM).
 This allows OTP to draw an elevation profile for the on-street portion of itineraries, and helps provide better routing for bicyclists.
-DEMs are usually supplied as rasters (regular grids) stored in image formats such as GeoTIFF.
+It even helps avoid hills for walking itineraries.
+DEMs are usually supplied as rasters (regular grids of numbers) stored in image formats such as GeoTIFF.

 ### U.S. National Elevation Dataset